 Expenditure, relating to the acquisition of transmission capacity, is capitalised to the extent that it is expected to provide future economic benefits to the Company.
-Capitalised expenditure less rebates are amortised over the period in which the related benefits are expected to be realised.
+Capitalised expenditure less rebates are amortised over 15 years, being the period in which the related benefits are expected to be realised.